jonespm/SI664-docs/install/win/win-choco_python_django-install.md

 ```

 ## <a name="connectdjangomysql">11.0 Connect Django to MySQL</a>
-Now connect let's connect the Django project to the MySQL polls database.
+Now connect the Django project to the MySQL polls database.

 ### 11.1 Update settings.py
 Comment out or replace the default SQLite connection settings in databases section of the Django